magdap1601/dareit-tasks/task_6/Readme.md

 Add index.html.
 In Cloud Storage -> Bucket, there is a created bucket.
 You can add index.html manualy.
 Click on public URL and you can see content index.html.

-Congratulation, you have instance created by Terraform in your project GCP.
+Congratulation, you have instance created by Terraform in your project GCP :smiley: :satisfied:

 Past the code below to destroy instance: